-In the year under review and the previous year, no non-market-based compensation was awarded to persons who are closely related to the members of the Board of Directors, the Executive Group Management Board or the Extended Group Management Board respectively
+In the year under review and the previous year, no non-market-based compensation was awarded to persons who are closely related to the members of the Board of Directors, the Executive Group Management Board or the Extended Group Management Board respectively.

+At the end of the year under review, as in the previous year, there were no credits or loans outstanding to persons related to active or former members of the Board of Directors or the Group Management or Extended Group Management.

 In the year under review and the previous year, the company did not award any severance payments to the members of the Board of Directors, the Executive Group Management Board or the Extended Group Management Board respectively.

-Likewise, in the year under review and the previous year, no compensation was paid in advance to members of the Board of Directors, the Executive Group Management Board or the Extended Group Management Board respectively.
+Likewise, in the year under review and the previous year, no compensation was paid in advance to members of the Board of Directors, the Executive Group Management Board or the Extended Group Management Board.

-Report of the statutory auditor to the General Meeting of The Swatch Group Ltd
+Report of the statutory auditor

+to the General Meeting of The Swatch Group Ltd Neuchâtel
-Neuchâtel